HTTP-RPC/Kilo/README.md

         System.out.println(result); // Prints "Hello, World!"
     });

-In either case, the operation would return the string "Hello, World!".

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.

 # Contents